—Thursday, April 26, 2012—

 I talked about my day and then asked her about hers, but the discussion was interrupted by our arrival in front of Manetta’s Fine Foods, which was only a few doors up from where we exited the subway.

-Our homemade pastas arrived and we talked all about food, which led us to discuss the various cultural enclaves of Queens and Brooklyn.
-Growing up in Queens, Lata knew far more about this stuff than I did.
-She was raised both in Flushing and Richmond Hill.
-Her mom was actually in Ridgewood, Brooklyn at the time of our date, so she knew that neighborhood as well.
-She’d lived in a number of places that I knew very little about, and she’d just moved back to Richmond Hill actually, from someplace else I was not too familiar with.
-Perhaps it was Flushing, which was what she’d told me when we first emailed with each other.
+Our homemade plates of pasta arrived and we talked all about food, which led us to discuss the various cultural enclaves of Queens and Brooklyn.
+Growing up in NYC, Lata knew far more about this stuff than I did.
+She’d lived in a number of neighborhoods that I knew very little about, and was currently living in a part of the city I’d only been to once or twice.
+It was cool to see the city through her eyes.

 Almost randomly, Lata advised me to change the pictures I had used in my Craiglist ad, saying that they were not a proper representation of me.
 I wasn’t sure exactly, but I think she meant this as a compliment.
 For the record, I thought they were fine.
 Plus, she was the only person I’d be asking out from Craigslist, so it didn’t really matter.
 Okay, okay.
 One of them was my old headshot, SO SUE ME — she was right that they could have been better.